top of page

 By Nancy Duck

-Michelle Klein, Director of Personal Health at the BLDHD, will introduce “Childshare,” a
+Michelle Klein, Director of Personal Health at the BLDHD, introduced “Childshare,” a

 program launching in late Spring, to help financially eligible Leelanau families cover the costs of licensed childcare in the county.